 The goal of a microsite is to provide a platform for specific personas to discover your business.
 These personas can range from prospects, current clients, and job candidates to employees.

+So, what is the definition of microsites?
 A microsite is a branded content site outside of your company’s website.

 Microsites will usually sit on a subdomain or your main domain and have their own unique URLs.
 This makes the microsite even more special for the target audience that’s using it.